vexide/internal-documentation/src/simulators/protocol.md

 - `Info`: non-critical informational messages
 - `Warn`: possible issues or errors that do not directly affect the simulation
 - `Error`: issues and errors that degrade the simulation

+### Battery

+A struct containing information about the current state of the battery
+Fields:

+- `voltage`: The output voltage of the battery.
+Float value in Volts.
+- `current`: The current draw of the battery.
+Float value in Amps.
+- `capacity`: The remaining energy capacity of the battery.
+Float value in Watt-Hours.

 ## Notes